DataLounge: DataLounge community

 Community members are often labeled as "trolls" by others (or sometimes self-identify) because they are fans of a particular celebrity or enthusiastic about a specific topic.
-For example, the Gap Playlists Guy is a former Gap employee who passionately discusses the in-store playlists from years past, while the Lisa Whelchel Troll is a devoted fan of former Facts of Life actress Lisa Whelchel.
+For example, the Lisa Whelchel Troll is a devoted fan of former Facts of Life actress Lisa Whelchel.

 DataLounge has several shared narratives or stories that have persisted through the years, often involving collective, collaborative posts with recurring characters.
-For example, sarcastic and darkly comic comments about child-rearing and motherhood might be signed by "Mrs. Patsy Ramsey."
-A former poster, "Cheryl," eventually became a "character" featured in various threads.
-Another much-revered DataLounge character is "Momma," who frequently reports on the latest crime sprees and the attractive imprisoned "cagemeat" she would like to date.
-Additionally, "Greg" has become a fan favorite for sharing cooking tips, favorite recipes, and suggestions for gracious living.
+For example, sarcastic and darkly comic comments about child-rearing and motherhood might be signed by "Mrs. Patsy Ramsey".
+A former poster, "Cheryl", eventually became a "character" featured in various threads, as did "Peg."
+Another DataLounge character is "Momma", who frequently reports on the latest crime sprees and the attractive imprisoned "cagemeat" she would like to date.
 A poster known as FCI (Former Congressional Intern) shares supposed insider information about Washington DC from time to time, and did correctly divulge the first impeachment of President Trump the night before it was announced.
-AuntLiz shares "her" wealth of knowledge about daytime dramas especially Procter & Gamble soap operas.
+Aunt Liz, named after a character on the soap opera "Another World", shared "her" wealth of knowledge about daytime dramas, especially Procter & Gamble soap operas.

 Several of the site's most memorable shared stories and narratives emerged in response to news events, particularly during moments of collective trauma, such as 9/11.
 Responses to these events varied between heartbreak and gallows humor.